 • Capture appropriate costs for conducting EEUM activities during budget programming and execution cycles.
 Submit projected FMF Administrative funding requirements to the CCMDs and DSCA via the Defense Agencies Initiative (DAI) Code 210.15.

-• Support Golden Sentry FAVs, Focus Verification Checks (FVCs), CAVs, VCAs, and Investigative Visits as described in Tables C8.T3. and Tables C8.T4. and Section C8.6.3., and VCA Guidance plan within the SCIP-EUM database.
+• Support Golden Sentry FAVs, Focused Verification Checks (FVCs), CAVs, VCAs, and Investigative Visits as described in Tables C8.T3. and Tables C8.T4. and Section C8.6.3., and VCA Guidance plan within the SCIP-EUM database.

 • Conduct Blue Lantern end use checks for commercially exported defense articles when directed by the Chief of Mission (COM), or on a case-by-case basis.
 Include the costs incurred performing these checks in the annual FMF Administrative budget submission via the DAI.